-Recipients who are dissatisfied with an SSAT decision can apply to the Administrative Appeals Tribunal (AAT).
+Recipients who are dissatisfied with the outcome of a Centrelink review of a debt recovery decision can apply to the Administrative Appeals Tribunal (AAT).

-Forms on which an AAT appeal may be lodged are available from the AAT Registry in each State by writing to GPO Box 9955 in each capital city, phoning 1300 366 700 or from the Administrative
+Forms on which an AAT appeal may be lodged are available from the AAT Registry in each State by writing to GPO Box 9955 in each capital city, phoning 1300 366 700 or from the Administrative Appeals Tribunal website at www.aat.gov.au.

-Appeals Tribunal<http://www.aat.gov.au/> website.
 Appeals to the AAT are lodged directly with the Tribunal.

-4.3.4 Jurisdiction of SSAT and AAT
+4.3.4 Jurisdiction of the AAT

-The SSAT and AAT may review a decision to recover a debt under the ABSTUDY Scheme (under the Student Assistance Act 1973) and also to review the decision to raise and recover the debt, and the quantum of the debt.
-The SSAT and the AAT may not review the decision by the Secretary (under subsection 42(3) of the Act) to issue a garnishee order against a third party in order to recover the debt.
+The AAT may review a decision to recover a debt under the ABSTUDY Scheme (under the Student Assistance Act 1973) and also to review the decision to raise and recover the debt, and the quantum of the debt.
+The the AAT may not review the decision by the Secretary (under subsection 42(3) of the Act) to issue a garnishee order against a third party in order to recover the debt.